How to Grow Turnips

 How to Grow Turnips:

-the soil and add compost.
+and add compost.
 Make sure to remove any large rocks and stones.

 Turnips seeds sprout quickly, in about a week.
 After two weeks, thin seedlings